epic-open-source/seismometer/docs/getting_started/index.rst

 Notebook configuration definitions
 ----------------------------------

-A config file provides instructions for how to build the notebook using the provided data and template.
-Within the file, you can control details such as the cohorts to include and the outcomes relevant to the model.
+Within the configuration file, you can control details such as the cohorts to include and the outcomes relevant to the model.
 You can also provide supplemental model documentation to give data scientists and other report consumers working with the notebook